Winning Strategies for Lunches with Potential Clients

 Your competitors may have technical skills and a proven track record equal to yours, or perhaps even superior.
 That is why you will need this lunch to help you close the deal.

-There will be a time during the lunch to discuss the legal issues facing this person and their company and the experience you bring to the table, but you need to be clear in your own mind what are your objectives.
-After all, going into any meeting, you as a lawyer need to know in advance what you want to achieve so that afterwards you will be able to say “that was a successful meeting.”
+There will be time during the lunch to discuss the legal issues facing this person and their company and the experience you bring to the table, but you need to be clear in your own mind what are your objectives.
+After all, going into any meeting, you as a lawyer need to know in advance what you want to achieve so that afterwards you will be able to say: “that was a successful meeting.”
+We want you to be able to say: “that was a successful lunch.”

 As you your coaches, we tell you that your primary objectives at lunch are these: